OpenGene/fastv/README.md

 fastv is an ultra-fast tool to detect and visualize microbial sequences from sequencing data, and can be used to detect viral infectious diseases, like COVID-19.

 # How fastv works?
-`fastv` accepts the input of FASTQ files (both SE/PE), along with a `KMER` file and a `Genomes` file of the target microorganism (see the `data/SARS-CoV-2.kmer.fa` and `data/SARS-CoV-2.genomes.fa` for anexample), then:
+`fastv` accepts the input of FASTQ files (both SE/PE), along with a `KMER` file and a `Genomes` file of the target microorganism (see the `data/SARS-CoV-2.kmer.fa` and `data/SARS-CoV-2.genomes.fa` for an example), then:
 1. performs quality filtering as `fastp` does (cut adapters, remove low quality reads, correct wrong bases).
-2. scans the clean data for the microbial sequences that containing the unique KMER, or can be mapped to reference microbial genomes.
+2. scans the clean data to collect the sequences that containing the unique KMER, or can be mapped to reference microbial genomes.
 3. visualize the result in HTML format, and output the report in JSON format.
 4. output the on-target sequencing reads for downstream analysis.